buildpacks/rfcs/text/0000-app-mixins.md

 ## Example: Apt Buildpack

-A buildpack that installs a custom certificate would have a `buildpack.toml` like this:
+A buildpack that can install an arbitrary list of mixins would have a `buildpack.toml` like this:

  ```toml
 [buildpack]